 What does CRM Stand For?

 The CRM acronym stands for Customer Relationship Management.
 CRM is a software solution that brings together all of your customer’s information and interactions in one location.
 Having this data in a central repository allows your teams to have real-time information at their fingertips.
-CRM tools can increase productivity, improve customer relationships and drive more business to your bottom line.
+CRM tools can increase productivity, improve customer relationships, and drive more business to your bottom line.

 What does a CRM system do?

-When CRM solutions are implemented and rolled-out correctly, companies will increase productivity, improve customer satisfaction whiling bringing more revenue to your bottom line.
-However, before implementing a CRM system, customers must look at their company’s vision statement.
+When CRM solutions are implemented and rolled-out correctly, companies will increase productivity, improve customer satisfaction while bringing more revenue to your bottom line.
+However, before installing a CRM system, customers must look at their company’s vision statement.
 This includes going through your business processes.
 And then use workflow automation to install these processes into the CRM.
 The CRM needs to fit the business model instead of trying to fit your business into a CRM that’s not flexible to change to your needs.
 Using these processes leads to higher user adoption of the system.

 Key Features of CRM

-As mentioned earlier, the four key features of an enterprise CRM are contact (relationship) management, sales force automation, marketing automation, and customer service.
+As mentioned earlier, the four critical features of an enterprise CRM are contact (relationship) management, sales force automation, marketing automation, and customer service.
 The core database of a CRM is the relationship management database.

 Relationship Management Database

 The relationship database is a central repository that manages prospect and customer data.
 The software data is on a server at your site, “on-prem.” or hosted by a vendor “in the cloud” (see more details here).
 All conversations, tasks, and activities are with the contact and securely shared across your organization.
-This fosters collaboration between departments providing consistent messaging to your customers.
+This communication fosters collaboration between departments providing consistent messaging to your customers.

 Sales Force Automation

-Marketing automation is for prospecting and existing customers.
+Marketing automation is used for prospecting and existing customers.
 You can create marketing campaigns with personalized emails with templates and tracked to see who has opened the emails and clicked the links.
 This helps the marketing teams know when a lead is qualified to pass to the sales team.
 And marketing teams can track the success of a campaign by following customers through the sales cycle.
 ROI can be quickly determined after each marketing campaign or event using the same types of metrics.

 Custom Service/Ticketing System